danwos/danwos.github.io/docs/posts/2021/meta_data_per_page.md

    Explains how to set meta data for a Sphinx page.
 ```
-Okay, the collapse feature works, if you click on "show metadata".
+Okay, the collapse feature works, if you click on "Show metadata".

 But the content area is only showing the content of the need.
 We need to replace it with some more information.